IKomarovLeonid/OOAP/README.md

 # OOAP
 Object oriented analysis programming.

-You can see models in /src/Models
+You can see models in /src/Models.

-You can see models tests in /tests
+You can see models tests in /tests.

-You can use models in app project (console app)
+You can use models in app project (console app).

-All projects uses net5.0
+All projects uses net 5.0

 # First task: Bounded stack (Models/Stack) 6.12.2020